webdna/commerce-admin-orders/README.md

 **4. Address and Summary**

-Select an existing address or chhose the option to add a new address.
+Select an existing address or choose the option to add a new address.
 Any shipping options can also be selected on this page.

 ![Address and summary](resources/screenshots/summary.png)